We bring you a regular overview of the most important economic events that influenced our trading in the second trading week of this month.

 The first half of the week already offered us a number of interesting data on interest rates coming from Australia and Canada.

-On Tuesday (7.12.2021) the RBA (Reserve Bank of Australia) left interest rates unchanged at 0.10%.
-The Board of Directors decided at the meeting to keep the cash rate at 10 basis points and to continue buying government securities in the amount of CZK 4 billion. per week until mid-February 2022.
-Household consumption is recovering strongly and the economy is projected to return to pre-Delta levels in the first half of 2022.
-However, there is a legitimate concern about the uncertainty surrounding the new Omikron variant.
+On Tuesday (7.12.2021) the RBA (Reserve Bank of Australia) left interest rates unchanged at 0.10 %.
+The Board decided at the meeting to hold the cash rate at 10 basis points and continue to purchase government securities at a rate of 4 billion per week until mid-February 2022.
+Household consumption is recovering strongly and the economy is expected to return to pre-Delta levels in the first half of 2022.
+However, there is a valid concern about the uncertainty surrounding the new version of the Omicron.

-A day later, new data on interest rate changes came in from Canada, which also left them unchanged at 0.25%, as expected.
+A day later, new data came in regarding interest rate changes from Canada, which also left them unchanged at 0.25 %, as expected.
 The BOC (Bank of Canada) continues to reinvest and maintain its holdings of government bonds.
-The economy continues to recover from the pandemic and grew by 5.5% in the third quarter, as expected.
+The economy continues to recover from the pandemic and grew by 5.5 % in the third quarter as expected.
 This suggests that the economy has gained considerable momentum.
 However, the Governing Council believes that the economy needs to continue to be supported significantly.
-Like everywhere else, Omicron has introduced new uncertainty.
+As elsewhere, the Omicron has introduced new uncertainty.

-At the end of the week, we were waiting for the incoming GDP data in the UK, which came in slightly worse than in November (0.1% actual, vs. 0.6% previous).
+At the end of the week, we were waiting for the incoming UK GDP data, which came in slightly worse than in November (0.1 % actual, vs. 0.6 % previous).

 What's in store for the current trading week?

 This week we expect increased volatility on currency pairs containing USD, GBP, EUR and JPY.
-In the first half of the week, data will come from the UK regarding the change in unemployment.
-Other important data await us in the second half of the week, where we can expect the Fed's interest rate and GDP decision coming out of New Zealand.
-On Thursday, we will focus our attention on the decision to change interest rates in the EU.
-The end of the week is likely to be more volatile as well, as Japan will offer us its interest rate decision.
+The first half of the week will see data from the UK regarding the change in unemployment.
+Other important data awaits us in the second half of the week where we can expect the Fed's interest rate decision and GDP to come out of New Zealand.
+On Thursday, we will turn our attention to the EU interest rate decision.
+The end of the week is also likely to be more volatile as Japan will also offer us its interest rate decision.

 In the photo: RBA Governor Philip Lowe